contextscript/contextscript/contextScripts/createScript.md

     },
     "Create a script for this context" : ()=>{
-      //It's a bit ambiguous exactly which context "this" refers to. let prevHistItem = cxsAPI.getPrevHistItem();
+      //It's a bit ambiguous exactly which context "this" refers to.
+      //This assumes it refers to the previous script's context
+      //rather than the context created by invoking the command. let prevHistItem = cxsAPI.getPrevHistItem();
       if(prevHistItem) {
         $.extend(createdContext, prevHistItem.context, true);